 Squadron Leader Retired Mick Walters Actor

 Our charity supports former members of HM FORCES (VETERANS) facing homelessness.
 We are based in South Yorkshire and have working agreements through Barnsley Council (Berneslai Homes) and Doncaster Council (St Leger Homes) to rent some of their housing stock and then sub let to our veterans at cost ie we make no profit on the rents.
 We have grown in the past 12 months from 6 properties to 15, and 5 more are about to be signed for.
-Also we have agreements in place to expand our capacity as funding allows with South Yorkshire Housing Association and Target Housing social housing providers to rent more properties to increase our capacity in 2018.
+Also we have agreements in place to expand our capacity as funding allows with South Yorkshire Housing Association and Target Housing social housing providers to rent more properties.

 We also occasionally work with private landlords to help veterans in other areas of the country when and where we are able to help and we regularly put homeless veterans into B & B as a stop gap whilst helping find a longer term solution to their situations.